Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest extra coin to plate their weapons with silver.

-&emsp; **Silvered.** Melee weapons and ammunition made of or coated with adamantine deals additional damage die.
+**Silvered.** Melee weapons and ammunition made of or coated with adamantine deals additional damage die.

 You can silver a single weapon or ten pieces of ammunition for 1,000 SP.
 This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.